Last Updated on September 18, 2020

 Full Frame Film Festival is often referred to as “Sundance of the South.”

-Filmmakers and film lovers from all over the world folk come to Downtown Durham’s American Tobacco Campus to take in nearly 100 films and participate in discussions and roundtable panels.
+Filmmakers and film lovers from all over the world folk come to Downtown Durham’s American Tobacco Campus to take in nearly 100 movies and participate in discussions and roundtable panels.